-Czelsie started her PhD studies in December 2015, after completing her MSci in Forensic Science, also at Staffordshire University.
-Czelsie is researching how forensic archaeological approaches can be used to locate, record and disseminate information regarding killing sites of the Holocaust.
+Czelsie is currently a PhD researcher with the Centre of Archaeology, focussing on how forensic archaeological approaches can be used to locate, record and disseminate information regarding killing sites of the Holocaust.
 Czelsie completed a semester placement with the Centre during her MSci Forensic Science, also at Staffordshire University.
-She has assisted in Holocaust fieldwork in Alderney, Poland and Germany.
-Czelsie also assists in community archaeology projects in the local Stoke-On-Trent area.
+She has assisted in Holocaust fieldwork in UK and Europe, including projects in Alderney, Poland, Netherlands, Ukraine, Norway and Germany.

 Janos Kerti – PhD Researcher in Conflict Archaeology

-Janos is a PhD student at Staffordshire University examining the ethical considerations of presenting forensic archaeological data through virtual heritage technologies.
-Janos undertook a placement with the Centre of Archaeology in 2013 and continues to contribute to various projects and fieldwork.
+Janos is a PhD researcher at Staffordshire University examining ethical considerations of disseminating sensitive forensic archaeological data through virtual heritage technologies.
+Janos began working with the Centre of Archaeology in 2013 and continues to contribute to various projects and fieldwork.
 Janos has worked alongside a number of different organisations (USHMM and Google Cultural Institute) and lectures in both School of Law, Policing and Forensics and the School of Humanities and Performing Arts.
 Janos Kerti’s staff profile